Spirit Of The Yukon

 Whitehorse via Tetlin National Wildlife Refuge & Kluane National Park

-From your climate-controlled coach, take in the beauty of Tetlin National Wildlife Refuge, a dynamic landscape made up of forests, wetlands, tundra, lakes, mountains, and glacial rivers bounded by the snowy peaks of the Alaska Range.
-Next, have your passport at the ready and cross the border into Canada.
-Welcome to the Yukon Territory, where you will continue past Kluane National Park, 24.2 million acres of ice fields, forests, frigid lakes, and towering peaks.
+Start the day with a scenic drive through the Tetlin National Wildlife Refuge.
+Tetlin's dynamic landscape is made up of forests, wetlands, tundra, lakes, mountains, and glacial rivers bounded by the snowy peaks of the Alaska Range.
+Next, have your passport at the ready and cross the border into Canada's legendary Yukon Territory.
+Continue past Kluane National Park, which consists of 24.2 million acres of ice fields, forests, pristine lakes, and towering peaks.
 Your day ends in Whitehorse, the capital of the Yukon and the territorial headquarters of the Royal Canadian Mounted Police.

 Best Western Gold Rush or similar